offbynull/coroutines/README.md

 -938301587 Iteration 9 and value is divisible by 2: -1
 ```

-### Common Pitfalls
+### Common Pitfalls and Best Practices

 Special care needs to be taken to avoid common pitfalls with serializing and versioning your coroutines.
 Ultimately, you're the one responsible for testing your code and making sure it works as intended.
-Having said that, the sub-sections below detail common problems and workarounds.
+Having said that, the sub-sections below detail common pitfalls and best practices.

-#### Serialization pitfalls
+#### Serialization pitfalls and best practices

 Common pitfalls with serialization include...